-• The Ministry of Transportation (MTO) is responsible for establishing setbacks from Highway 401 and 407.
+The Ministry of Transportation (MTO) is responsible for establishing setbacks from Highway 401 and 407 and the potential 413.
 Continued cooperation and engagement between the Town of Halton Hills and MTO is required to ensure that all design guidelines reflect a shared vision for these highways and abutting land uses.